Funded research projects

 Modelling ageing populations to 2030 (MAP2030) aimed to produce high quality analysis to inform scientific and public debate and the development of future long-term care and pension policy up to 2030.
 It used a number of linked simulation models and was composed of five linked work packages.
 MAP2030 was funded under the cross-research council New Dynamics of Ageing initiative.
-It is a collaboration between teams at the London School of Economics, London School of Hygiene and Tropical Medicine, the University of East Anglia, the University of Leicester and the Pensions Policy Institute.
+It was a collaboration between teams at the London School of Economics, London School of Hygiene and Tropical Medicine, the University of East Anglia, the University of Leicester and the Pensions Policy Institute.
 Several of the researchers involved in this project were appointed as members of the academic advisory panel for the Commission on Funding Care and Support chaired by Andrew Dilnot.
 New analysis was undertaken for the Commission and used by them in coming to their recommendations.
 The ESRC used the project as an exemplar impact case study.

 The role and effectiveness of disability benefits for older people.
 With funding from the Nuffield Foundation this project undertook detailed analysis to investigate the determinants of receipt of disability benefits by older people and to estimate the extra personal costs that disability brings.
 It was a collaboration between the Health economics Group at UEA, the Institute of Social and Economic Research at Essex and the University of Sheffield.